Is grandparental leave the key to more family-friendly workplaces?

 Conclusion

-We think there is a clear case regarding the value of and need for grandparental leave in the UK, but implementing it in a meaningful and fair way will require legislative changes as well as enthusiasm and advocacy on the part of employers.
+We think there is a clear case regarding the value of and need for grandparental leave policy in the UK, but implementing it in a meaningful and fair way will require legislative changes as well as enthusiasm and advocacy on the part of employers.

 Employee and employer perspectives must be considered, and there will be hurdles to overcome as the nature of work, society and family structures no doubt continue to evolve.